huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

   $ make all
 ```

-VCS and QuestaSim also supports one-click running.
-For details, see descriptions in this section.
+VCS and QuestaSim also support one-click running.
+For details, see description in this section.

 <a id="sec-3-5" name="sec-3-5"></a>